neomake/neomake/README.md

 If your makeprg can take a filename as an input, then you can run `:Neomake` (no exclamation point) to pass the current file as the first argument.
-Otherwise, it is simply invoked in vim's current directory with no arguments.
+Otherwise, it is simply invoked in Vim's current directory with no arguments.

-Here's an example of how to run neomake on the current file on every write:
+Here's an example of how to run Neomake on the current file on every write:

 ```viml
 autocmd!
 BufWritePost * Neomake